immibis/bearded-octo-nemesis/README.txt

+Compile into a jar file, or download the one from Github, and then run it to get the GUI version which can deobfuscate mods.

-You'll want to run this from the command line, with "java -jar nameofjarfile.jar" followed by the arguments.
-Run it with no arguments to see the arguments it needs.
+For the command line version, use "java -cp nameofjarfile.jar immibis.beardedoctonemesis.Main" followed by the required arguments.
+With no arguments, it shows what the expected arguments are.

-It needs the path to the SIDE.srg, SIDE.exc, methods.csv and fields.csv from
-MCP, as well as the input and output files, and the side number, where SIDE is "client" (side number 0) or "server" (side number 1).